bastienexertier/httpx-oauth2/README.md

 # Usage

 The library only needs to be setup.
-Once it is done, the authentication will happen behind the usage of `httpx.Client`, meaning you shouldn't need to change existing code.
+Once it is done, the authentication will happen behind the usage of `httpx.Client`, meaning **you shouldn't need to change existing httpx code**.

 ## Imports